 When you use Readerly, you trust us with your information.
 We take this responsibility very seriously.
 The details of how this works are laid out below.

-Readerly is 100% ad-free, and therefore does not share your data with advertisers or publishers.
+Readerly does not show or host any advertisements, and therefore does not share your data with advertisers or publishers.

-Unless you change your privacy settings, the books you save, rate, hide or mark as read are kept private except for two instances:
+You have the option to make the books you save, rate, hide or mark as read as private, except for two instances, which are always public by their nature:

 If you create a Gist for the book, you’ll either be sharing it publicly or with others in a group that you select.
 This includes how you rated the book and the contents of your Gist.